-Dish Network Inc. (DISH) gained the most in almost a month after Chairman Charlie Ergen said he won’t threaten the company’s future with his ambition to build a multibillion-dollar wireless network to become a provider of mobile data and voice provider.
+Dish Network Inc. (DISH:US) gained the most in almost a month after Chairman Charlie Ergen said he won’t threaten the company’s future with his ambition to build a multibillion-dollar wireless network to become a provider of mobile data and voice provider.

 The second-largest U.S. satellite TV provider is looking for a partner that’s already in the industry to help it build “the best wireless network in the United States,” Ergen said today at a conference in Orlando, Florida.
 Dish’s billionaire founder calmed investors by reiterating he was unlikely to build a network on his own, said Vijay Jayant, an analyst at ISI Group in New York.